tgoMota/-Training-for-competitions/README.md

-# Training-for-competitions
+# Competitive-programming

-Some problems I solved by training for programming marathons.
+Some problems I solved by training for programming competitions.

                 Developed by: Thiago Mota Carvalho